If you are new to keeping chickens then feather loss can be a frustrating event.

 You can help to minimize the effects of stress by removing or stopping the stressor.

 Providing good nutrition and fresh water in a peaceful environment will help to get them back on track – their feathers should start returning soon after the routine is re-established.
+If you work and have to be away from the coop during the daytime you can use an automatic chicken waterer to keep the water flowing.

 A predator attack is stressful for the whole flock and not just the bird that was attacked.